School fits hidden detectors to tackle 'crazy' vaping epidemic

 There was not a lot of information on the long-term impacts of vaping and educating pupils was an important part of combating it.

-Pupils learnt in health class about the harms of vaping, alongside harm associated with smoking and alcohol, but it was hard to combat the attractive marketing of the products.
+Pupils learned in health class about the harms of vaping, alongside harm associated with smoking and alcohol, but it was hard to combat the attractive marketing of the products.

 Otago Girls' High School principal Bridget Davidson said schools had been left on their own to invent a response to the vaping "epidemic".